LiosK/big-amount/README.md

 JSON.stringify(q("12.345")); // '"12345/1000"'
 ```

-Use [BigAmount#toFixed] to format a fraction as decimal.
-This method takes a few
+Use `toFixed()` to format a fraction as decimal.
+This method takes some
-formatting options to customize the output.
+[formatting options] to customize the output.

 ```javascript
 let x = BigAmount.create("123456789/10");